jienckebd/dev-loop/src/templates/builtin/drupal-task.md

 8. Keep the total JSON response under 5000 characters to avoid truncation
 9. **For deletions**: Use empty string `""` as replace value, include full block with surrounding whitespace
 10. **Verify paths**: `etc/` folder is at project root, use `dirname(DRUPAL_ROOT)` not `DRUPAL_ROOT`
+11. **SMALLEST POSSIBLE PATCHES**: Each patch search should be 1-3 lines maximum to reduce match errors